-This topic describes the limits that apply when you use Container Service for Kubernetes clusters.
+This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

-- After a Kubernetes cluster is created, the following limits apply:
+- After an ACK cluster is created, take note of the following limits:

 - You cannot change the cluster type.
-For example, you cannot convert a dedicated cluster to a managed cluster.
+For example, you cannot change a dedicated Kubernetes cluster to a managed Kubernetes cluster.